west-code-development/West/Doc/manual.rst

      - Available options are:

        - "N" : Kohn-Sham orbitals are not localized.
        - "B" : Bisected orbitals are used.
-Valid only when bse_method is "FF_QBOX".
+Valid only when bse_method = "FF_QBOX".
        - "W" : Wannier orbitals are used.

 .. data:: wannier_tr_rel